zee0x/About.me/README.md

 - 👋 Hi, I’m zeeshan Siddiqui
 - 👀 I’m interested in software developer
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 zee0x/zee0x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.